Gorresio/easyAES256/README.md

 easyAES256 is a free software licensed by Zero Clause BSD.

-Copy of Zero Clause BSD license is present in ./LICENSE file.
+Copy of Zero Clause BSD license is present into source file.

 If you notice any violations by myself or by third parties, please contact me.